mattmurr/compti.me/posts/serverless-kotlin.md

 </details>

-I\'ll be deploying everything through AWS CDK, so it would be a reasonable time to initialize the CDK project; I have opted for TypeScript, the syntax is quick and easy to work with:
+We'll be deploying everything through AWS CDK, so let's initialize the CDK project too.
+I'm all for speed 🚀, so TypeScript is my choice here:

 <details><summary><code>cdk init -l typescript --generate-only</code></summary>